Hero image

 NEW 2018 AQA Religious Studies Specification ‘A’ lesson on ‘Buddhist Beliefs and Teachings’ following the 1-9 grading criteria.
 The lesson includes differentiated tasks for every activity, designed to stretch and challenge all students.
 The initial task recounts the birth of the Buddha and students are asked to re-tell it in a creative way.
 Students then respond to 'sacred writing' from the Anguttara Nikaya, to highlight the luxurious upbringing the Buddha had.
 Students then consider the Four Sights and what impression these might have left on the Buddha and how they informed his decision to leave the palace.
 Students self-reflect on their learning through De-Bono's hats.

-Buddhist Beliefs Revision
+Buddhist Practices Revision

 hinzchinzc

-Buddhist Beliefs Revision
+Buddhist Practices Revision

 (0)

-A revision summary of the topic ‘Buddhist Beliefs’ following the new ‘AQA Religious Studies A’ syllabus, which had its first exam during Summer 2017.
+A revision summary of the topic ‘Buddhist Practices’ following the new ‘AQA Religious Studies A’ syllabus, which had its first exam during Summer 2017.
 The pack contains core content, condensed into student friendly bullet-points, along with reference to ‘sacred writing’ in the form of quotes.
 This is excellent revision material for students of all abilities.
 The content is presented in managable chunks of three key ideas for each sub-topic, supported by quotes, which allow the more able to go into more depth interpreting Christian beliefs and perspectives.
 The content can be applied to past exam papers, or students can create their own flashcards, quizzes, or graphic organisers in support of their revision.

 PEEL writing structure